codefresh-io/argo-hub/workflows/slack/versions/0.0.1/README.md

 ## Summary

-A set of operations that can be performed against slack
+A template that enables you to send messages to a Slack channel using a webhook URL.

 ## Templates